The Practical Guide to Working with a Doula

 Working together during pregnancy

-Get in touch if you need any referrals or support, let us know if you have questions about something your care provider mentioned, ask us for recommendations for continued reading on a certain subject, get support creating your baby registry... we're here to support you however we can!
+Get in touch if you need any referrals or support, let them know if you have questions about something your care provider mentioned, ask for recommendations for continued reading on a certain subject, get support creating your baby registry... your doula is here to support you however they can!

-Some of our clients like to save up their questions for those sessions, and others like to text us as questions come up.
-(This is a HUGE plus to booking us earlier in pregnancy!
-The longer you have doulas on your team, the more support we can give you.)
+Some clients like to save up their questions for those prenatal visits, and others like to text in between visits as questions come up.
+(This is a HUGE plus to booking a doula earlier in pregnancy!
+The longer you have doulas on your team, the more support you’ll get.)

 Start creating your birth plan with [M]otherboard Birth